Master of Dental Surgery in Periodontics

 Semester 4

-MTP 702: Multidisciplinary Treatment Plan II
+MDP 702: Multidisciplinary Treatment Plan I

 PSS 702: Periodontal Surgical Sciences